Wild strawberries can still be found in some unspoiled areas – often in light woodland.

 Strawberries also contain phenol which is an anti-inflammatory and helpful in treating asthma and rheumatoid arthritis.

 Leaves, as well as the fruits, have been used medicinally for many years.
 Strawberries have been said to cure anything from kidney conditions to throat infections.
 But we definitely know they are packed with vitamins and taste delicious so well worth growing at home.

-How to Grow Strawberries will help guide you to growing the freshest organic strawberries to enjoy all summer!
+How to Grow Strawberries will help you grow the freshest organic strawberries you can enjoy all summer.

 How to Grow Strawberries (updated edition)

-Choose from your favourite retailer on our Growing Guides page
+Choose from your favourite retailer on our Mini Guides page